thesephist/sistine/content/start.md

 Once you have a static site built, you'll want to deploy it somewhere.
 I've found [Vercel](https://vercel.com), [GitHub pages](https://pages.github.com/), and [Netlify](https://netlify.com) all excellent for hosting static sites and automatically deploying them from within a GitHub repository.

 For more examples on how to build a non-trivial site with Sistine, this documentation website is [open source on GitHub](https://github.com/thesephist/sistine), from the content to the template and stylesheets.
-And of course, detailed documentation on template directives and the rest of Sistine is available in other pages in the [documentation](/docs/) list.
+And of course, detailed documentation on template directives and the rest of Sistine is available in other pages in the [documentation](/docs/) section of this site.